Is it Sense or Sence? What Is The Correct Spelling

 In English, sense is both a noun and a verb.
 It signifies “awareness” or “judgment” when used as a noun.
 As a verb that implies “to perceive something” or “feeling something”.

-There are many other examples of such words with a similar pronunciation but incorrect spelling in standard English.
-Some examples are definately” vs “definitely”, angel vs angle, “beleive” vs “believe”, Dependant vs Dependent, and “adress vs address”.
+The forms of such words with the similar pronunciation and wrong choice of spelling in standard English are numerous.
+Some examples are “definately” vs “definitely”, “angel vs angle“, “beleive” vs “believe”, “Dependant vs Dependent“, and “adress vs address”.

-Is the phrase make “sense or sence”?
+Is the phrase make sence or sense?

 The word sense can be used in expressions like “makes sense” or “make sence.”
 When used in this way, it shows something is logical and reasonably right.